 Hard-boiled Firm yolk

-See also How to cook perfect scallops
+See also How to cook flank steak stuffed with spinach and provolone

 Frying an egg involves cooking it in fat or oil at high temperature.
 As the egg heats up, the proteins denature and coagulate similarly to boiling, but the higher temperature creates a crispy browned exterior.
 The yolk can be left runny or cooked until fully set, based on personal preference.